sql-machine-learning/elasticdl/docs/designs/custom_allreduce_training_loop_support.md

 - Calculate gradients and update the model.

-To support elastic training, the worker should read data from disk to create dataset according to the data task assigned by the master.
+To support elastic training, the worker should read data from disk to create a dataset according to the task of data shard assigned by the master.
-So, ElasticDL can create a dataset for users and users only need to get batch data from the dataset to do forward and backward computation.
+When a worker fails, the master can recover the task and assign it to other workers.
+ElasticDL can provide the dataset for users for elastic training.
+Users only need to get batch data from the dataset to do forward and backward computation.

 ```python
 def train(dataset):